The domain of a cannibal dark matter: Evolution of the hidden sector

 \section{Evolution of the hidden sector}

 Given the HS setup from the previous section, we now quantify the thermal evolution of the so-defined HS, in order to determine the combination of parameters that yields the correct relic abundance.
-While we mainly focus on the model defined via the Lagrangian in eq.~\eqref{eq:lag_sb}, the formalism discussed below remains equally valid for other scenarios, e.g.~those defined in eqs.~\eqref{eq:lag_gen} and~\eqref{eq:lag_nsb}, as long as the correct interactions are taken into account.
+While we mainly focus on the model defined via eq.~\eqref{eq:lag_sb}, the formalism discussed below remains equally valid for other scenarios, e.g.~those defined via eqs.~\eqref{eq:lag_gen} and~\eqref{eq:lag_nsb}, given that the correct interactions are taken into account.

-For sufficiently large annihilation cross-sections\footnote{We will later indicate the region of parameter space, where the assumption of initial chemical equilibrium is not justified.} and at high temperatures, the interactions induced by eq.~\eqref{eq:lag_sb} ensure that the DM particle is in chemical and kinetic equilibrium with itself via reactions of the form $\phi \phi \leftrightarrow k \phi$ with $k \geq 2$.
+For sufficiently large annihilation cross-sections\footnote{We will later indicate the region of parameter space, where the assumption of initial chemical equilibrium is no longer justified (cf.~fig.~\ref{fig:domain} in sec.~\ref{sec:domain}).} and at high temperatures, the interactions induced by eq.~\eqref{eq:lag_sb} ensure that the DM particle is in chemical and kinetic equilibrium with itself via reactions of the form $\phi \phi \leftrightarrow k \phi$ with $k \geq 2$.
 However, once the temperature of this system approaches the mass of the scalar, number-changing interactions with $k > 2$ start to become inefficient, which leads to the chemical decoupling of $\phi$.
-Nevertheless, throughout this process, the reaction $\phi \phi \rightarrow \phi \phi$ remains efficient enough to keep $\phi$ in kinetic equilibrium, meaning that the evolution of $\phi$ can still be fully described by a Bose-Einstein (BE) distribution with HS temperature $\Td$ and chemical potential $\mu_\phi$,
+Nevertheless, throughout this process, the reaction $\phi \phi \leftrightarrow \phi \phi$ remains efficient enough to keep $\phi$ in kinetic equilibrium, meaning that the evolution of $\phi$ can still be fully described by a Bose-Einstein (BE) distribution with HS temperature $\Td$ and chemical potential $\mu_\phi$,\footnote{We assume the Bose-Einstein distribution to be valid also for interacting scalars (see e.g. page 86 in ~\cite{alma991004090129703414}), including for large, but still pertubative, couplings.}

 In order to determine the evolution of the phase-space distribution $f_\phi$, we thus have to formulate a set of two differential equations for the dynamical quantities $\Td(t)$ and $\mu_\phi(t)$.
 To this end, we can employ \textit{(i)} energy conservation in the HS, $\nabla_\mu T^{0\mu}_\phi = 0$, which leads to an equation of the form